The Bankrate promise

 His assessment isn’t just salesmanship.
 Utah home prices have been soaring as Californians stream into the state.
 Utah boasts the nation’s strongest pace of job growth, along with rock-bottom unemployment, few mortgage delinquencies and low state and local taxes.

-All those factors pushed Utah into first place in Bankrate’s Housing Heat Index for the third quarter of 2020.
+All those factors pushed Utah into first place in Bankrate’s Housing Heat Index when it debuted in 2020.
+Utah continues to hold the top spot for the first quarter of 2022.
 Residential real estate has boomed during the coronavirus recession, and Utah has emerged as a particularly desirable market.

 Other states in the Mountain time zone also are thriving.
-Montana, Idaho and Arizona rank in the top five of Bankrate’s index.
+Montana, Arizona and Nevada rank second, fourth and eighth, respectively, in Bankrate’s index.

 The 5 states with the hottest housing economies

-The Housing Heat Index shows how states’ real estate markets are faring in the coronavirus recession, and how they might perform in the future.
-To calculate the ranking, Bankrate analyzed six data points: annual home price appreciation reported by the Federal Housing Finance Agency’s Home Price Index; share of mortgages past due as reported by the Mortgage Bankers Association; unemployment and job growth from the U.S. Labor Department; the cost of living index from the Center for Regional Economic Competitiveness; and state-by-state tax burdens as reported by the Tax Foundation.
+The Housing Heat Index shows how states’ real estate markets are faring in the coronavirus-fueled housing boom, and how they might perform in the future.
+To calculate the ranking, Bankrate analyzed six data points: annual home price appreciation, share of mortgages past due, unemployment, annual job growth, statewide cost of living index and state-by-state tax burdens.

-These five states had the strongest housing economies in the third quarter of 2020:
+These five states had the strongest housing economies in the first quarter of 2022:

 - Utah.
-Its home values jumped 10.7 percent in the 12-month period that ended Sept.
-30, fourth-best among U.S. states, according to the Federal Housing Finance Agency.
-Utah posted the strongest job growth in the nation from September 2019 to September 2020, according to a Bankrate analysis of Labor Department data.
-And its tax burden is among the lowest in the nation, according to the Tax Foundation.
+Its home values jumped 26.8 percent in the 12-month period that ended March 31, third-best among U.S. states, according to the Federal Housing Finance Agency.
+Utah posted the lowest unemployment rate in the nation in March 2022, according to a Bankrate analysis of Labor Department data.
+What’s more, Utah’s tax burden is among the lowest in the nation, according to the Tax Foundation.

 The prominent rankings of states in the Mountain time zone illustrate a shift in the housing market: Americans are still drawn to healthy labor markets, but even before the coronavirus pandemic, they were growing less willing to pay up to live in places like San Jose, Seattle and Boston.